 In case you did not know, 811 is the national "Call Before You Dig" phone number designated by the Federal Communications Commission.
 This number was developed to eliminate the confusion of multiple "Call Before You Dig" numbers because it is easy to use, is the same for every state, and can help protect anyone who does dig from injury, expense and potential penalties.

-Similar to the current "Call Before You Dig" numbers, all 811 calls will be routed to a local One Call Center and the affected utilities.
-The utility will then send crews to the location to mark any underground lines for free.
+All 811 calls are routed to a local One Call Center and the affected utilities.
+The utility will then send crews to the location to mark any underground lines for the homeowner or excavator for free.

 For more information about the 811 call system, visit http://www.call811.com.
 To download the most current industry Best Practices in connection with preventing damage to underground facilities, go to http://commongroundalliance.com/.

 Help protect your trees and prevent them from becoming a safety hazard.Learn more >

 You may qualify for a discount on home insurance.